Varicose Vein Treatment Overview

 Prevention

-• Maintain a healthy body weight to lessen additional pressure on your legs.
+• Maintain a healthy weight

 • Pregnancy

-• Oral contraceptives and hormone-replacement therapy
+• Oral contraceptives / hormone-replacement therapy

-• Excessive weight
+• Excess weight

-• Lack of exercise or prolonged sitting or standing
+• Prolonged sitting or standing

 • Aging